Olaf Huseby

 Olaf Huseby (December 12, 1856–October 3, 1942) was a Norwegian-American bookseller and publisher.

 Biography

-Olaf Antunson Huseby was born at Leikanger in Sogn og Fjordane, Norway.
+Olaf Antunson Huseby was born in Leikanger Municipality in Nordre Bergenhus amt, Norway.
 He was the oldest of five siblings.
 He studied art in Germany and England from 1881 to 1883.
 In 1883, he founded the bookstore Olaf Huseby & Olaf Olsen Boghandel jointly with Olaf Norli in Kristiania (now Oslo).
 The collaboration eventually failed and two split in 1890.
 Olaf Norlis started Olaf Norlis Bokhandel and Olaf Norlis Forlag which combined a bookstore with a publishing house.